GBG is working towards GDPR compliance.

 Each party in the chain has an obligation to ensure the third parties they each work with measure up, which is something we’re committed to here at GBG.

 Our dedicated Data Strategy Team have been in conversation with our data partners, and those that need to be compliant all have active GDPR plans.
-Many of these businesses aren't there yet, but will be prior to 25th May 2018.
-If they're not, we won't be sharing their data so you can be confident that any data which is subject to GDPR, will be fully compliant.
+Many of these businesses aren't there yet, but aim to be prior to 25th May 2018.

 Responding to individual complaints and data subject access requests (DSARs)